JAMStack Conference London 2019

 - Multiple gzip compressions.
 Use Brotli as compression in place of gzip.

-Code for the app available here: https://github.com/GoogleChromeLabs/proxx
+Code for the app is available here: https://github.com/GoogleChromeLabs/proxx

 Thanks to the amazing organizing team who put together the event and the sponsors for making this event successful.
 Overall the event was a great learning activity for me.
 Meeting people and hearing from them about practices and tools used while going serverless, building rich static websites.
-Many experiences gathered which I would like to take back to implementation now.
-Facing a problem and want to discuss why/why-not around static site generators?
+Many experiences were gathered which I would like to take back to implementation now.
+Facing a problem and want to discuss why/why not around static site generators?
 Feel free to drop in a comment below.